-Designed by Joel Davis, the Camillus Morph is a folding knife with an interesting feel and appearance.
-It’s a mid-range sized flipper that heads toward the beefier side of knives.
-Surprisingly it practically disappears in the pocket thanks to the thinner handle construction.
+Designed by Joel Davis, the Camillus Morph is a folding knife with an interesting feel and slightly unusual appearance.
+Davis tells us, “the offset blade really gets forearm strength into every cut.”
+It’s a mid-sized flipper that heads toward the beefier side of knives, but surprisingly, it practically disappears in the pocket thanks to its thinner handle construction.
 Overall, it’s a good knife you can pick up for a reasonable price.

 This knife has a 3.5” AUS-8 clip point with a titanium coating.
 There’s a significant amount of jimping on the spine.
-The offset shape lets you cut further, with more leverage, and without banging your knuckles.
-For added security, the back of the knife – above the choil – has a notch that locks in place when the blade is engaged.
+The offset shape lets you cut further with more leverage and without banging your knuckles.

-There’s a slip resistant, black G-10 front handle.
-The stainless-steel back houses a framelock.
-The stainless-steel back handle decreases the wear on your pockets.
+There’s a slip resistant, black G-10 front handle scale.
+The stainless steel back scale houses a framelock that’s also known as a bottom locking plate.
+Stainless steel also decreases the wear on your pockets during carry.

 - AUS-8, Satin Finish

 - 3.5” Clip Point

 - Reversible Tip-Up Pocketclip

 - 4.5” Closed